-Mr. Kozlosky stated that at the February Board meeting, the Board supported the North Carolina Department of Transportation's efforts to fund resilient transportation improvements to Interstate 40 and Interstate 95.
+Mr. Kozlosky stated that during the February 27th Board meeting, the Board supported the North Carolina Department of Transportation's efforts to fund resilient transportation improvements to Interstate 40 and Interstate 95.
 In addition, the Board also discussed developing a top-five priorities list of resiliency improvements to infrastructure, mainly in response to Hurricane Florence.
 The Board identified the following opportunities:

-- 1. Town Creek/US 17
+- Town Creek/US 17

-- 2. Draining improvements
+- Draining improvements

-- 3. Storm water maintenance issues and the need for an active storm water management program
+- Storm water maintenance issues and the creation of an active storm water management program

-- 4. Intracoastal Waterway (dredging)
+- Intracoastal Waterway (dredging)

-- 5. NC 133 in Brunswick County
+- NC 133 in Brunswick County